Summary of Cora L. V. Richmond’s Life

 The following summary is courtesy of the Google Gemini AI and is derived from the book The Life Work of Mrs. Cora L.V.
 Richmond.
 I have verified the accuracy of the following summary.

 A more detailed biography is contained in the article Mrs. Cora L. V. Tappan’s Experiences as a Medium.
+As the disclaimer at the bottom of the AI summary observes:

 It is important to note that this summary of Cora Richmond’s life is based entirely on “The Life Work of Mrs. Cora L.V.
 Richmond,” compiled and edited by Harrison D. Barrett and published in 1895.
 This source relies heavily on accounts from those close to Cora and presents a largely celebratory view of her life and contributions to Spiritualism.